Download the pdf-version.

 Free Energy Planner

-You can use the planner to find the best moment to consume power, even if you don’t have an EcoSwitch.
+You can use the planner to find the best moment to consume electrical power, even if you don’t have an EcoSwitch.

 Dynamic rates